scoover/csv2transactions/README.md

 - Avoid extra spaces (e.g. "_Date" will not map to "Date".).
 - Other than the special case of "Metadata", if a column mapping (e.g. "Description") is used more than once, the first mapped column will be used.

-### Run the Simple CSV Script
+### Run the Simple Import Script
-1. Run the script using the `Simple CSV/Import transactions` menu flow.
+1. Run the script using the `Simple Import/Import transactions` menu flow.
 (If it is your first time running the script, you will be asked to accept the required permissions and will need to run the script again.)
 2. At the prompt, select the sheet name containing your imported data (with your manual header mapping row).
 3. Click the `Submit` button.
 4. Watch as the imported data is mapped into your Transactions sheet.